nefarius/IgorBot/README.md

 ### Discord server preparations

+As of the time of writing the bot doesn't have any server setup commands so some elbow grease is required to get it up and running 💪 No worries though, I've got you covered:'

 - Create a new Guild entry in the config file with your server's ID as the key name
 - Set the `GuildId` config value to the same ID
 - Add a "Lurker" role and copy its ID to the `StrangerRoleId` config value